sdwallinga/aptly-automirror/README.md

 # automirror

-Collection of scripts and tooling working towards painless apt repository management.
+Working towards painless APT repository management.
+Defines a JSON object to easly add/remove Debian-format software repositories to be mirrored locally.

 ### Requirements
 For Vault lookups to work properly (over TLS), `VAULT_TOKEN` and `VAULT_CACERT` environment variables must be set, and the token must have access to `secret/eng`.